MARKOCA2006/Math-Sharp/README.md

 ## Dependencies
 - Microsoft.NETCore.Platforms(1.1.0)
-- netstandard.dll // Only if you downloaded it!
-- Do not be afraid these are auto-added by Microsoft Visual Studio.
+- Do not be afraid this is auto-added by Microsoft Visual Studio.